-Have you run across one of those posts on the Internet that says you can build a square foot garden for just $10 or some crazy cheap number?
+Have you run across one of those posts on the internet that says you can build a square foot garden for just $10 or some crazy cheap number?
 Unfortunately, that ten dollars is just a fraction of the real cost.
 You see, that number likely only covers the materials for the bed, and doesn’t take the soil into consideration.
 Sure, you could just try to work with what you have.
-But for most people making a raised bed, they will need to purchase soil from somewhere, and those costs can quickly add up if you’re making a larger or taller bed.
+But most people making a raised bed will need to purchase soil, and those costs can quickly add up if you’re making a larger or taller bed.

 4. Pick Your Flowers

 Now comes the fun part!
 You finally get to decide what you’re going to grow for the year.
-We don’t have a lot of space to work with, so you want to prioritize the flowers that will give you the most bang for your buck.
+If you don’t have a lot of space to work with, you’ll want to prioritize the flowers that will give the most bang for your buck.

 That means choosing as many cut-and-come-again flowers as possible.
-Think zinnias, cosmos, snapdragons and marigolds.
-You’ll also need a good mix of flowers with different sizes and textures.
-While a bouquet of just large flowers is beautiful, your bouquets will look a lot more interesting if you have a mix of large and small, fillers and greens.
+Think Zinnias, Cosmos, Snapdragons, and Marigolds.
+You’ll also need a good mix of flowers of different sizes and textures.
+While a bouquet of only large, hero flowers is beautiful, your bouquets will look a lot more interesting if you have a mix of large and small, fillers and greens.

-Another thing to consider is if you are willing to seed start, or if all your seeds will be direct seeded.
+Another thing to consider is if you are willing to seed start, or if all your flowers will be direct-seeded.
 Most garden centres do not have cut flower seedlings available for purchase, so if you can’t or aren’t willing to seed start, it really limits your choices.
-For those of you in longer growing seasons, this isn’t as big of an issue.
-But for those of us in short growing seasons like where I live in zone 3, we really need to seed start 80% of our flowers.
+This isn’t as big of an issue for those of you in longer growing seasons.
+But for those of us in short growing seasons like where I live in Zone 3, we really need to seed start at least 80% of our flowers.

 If you’re a complete beginner, you’ll want to watch this video on some of the easiest cut flowers from seed to get started with: